Home >> Research Progress

 The researchers used the sediment connectivity model to analyze spatiotemporal variability of sediment connectivity in the Tarim River Basin from 1990 to 2020, and the Geodetector model to identified the dominant factors of sediment connectivity.

-The results showed that the annual average sediment connectivity in the Tarim River Basin showed a decreasing trend during the last three decades, and the decreasing area accounted for 30.56%.
+They found that the annual average sediment connectivity in the Tarim River Basin showed a decreasing trend during the last three decades, and the decreasing area accounted for 30.56%.

 "Sediment connectivity in the Tarim River Basin may decrease further under continued global warming," said LIU Chuanxiu, first author of the study.